em-par/maternal-mortality-project/README.md

-# Maternal Mortality in the U.S.
+,# Maternal Mortality in the U.S.

 This project is a Jupyter Notebook that explores a dataset on maternal mortality in the United States.
-It uses Python (Pandas, Matplotlib) to clean the data and create data visualizations that highlight key trends.
+It uses Python (Pandas, Matplotlib, Seaborn) to clean the data and create data visualizations that highlight key trends.

 ## What's included
 - `python_project_maternal_mortality_US.ipynb` — the main notebook with analysis and visualizations